russellgordon/icd2o-s2-2024-25/content/source-icd2o/s2-gordon/All Classes/Thread 4, Day 5.md

 >
 > Every student will complete a hardware re-assembly evaluation where you will describe the [[Computer Hardware Components|function of major computer components]] while assembling our demo computer.
 >
-> The schedule for this task will be determined during today's class by random draw.
+> The schedule for this task will be determined during tomorrow's class by random draw.

 ## Things to do before our next class